Custom Domain Names for Apps

 www.example.com, you must own it to add

-Add the wildcard domain to your app as you do any other domain, but use the
+Add the wildcard domain to your app as you would with any other domain, but use the

 * wildcard subdomain notation.

-If one of your apps has a wildcard domain, you can still add specific subdomains of the same TLD (top level domain) to any of your other apps.
+If one of your apps has a wildcard domain, you can still add specific subdomains of the same top-level domain (TLD) to any of your other apps.
 Specific subdomains are evaluated before wildcard domains when routing requests.

 It’s important to make sure your DNS configuration agrees with the custom domains you’ve added to Heroku.
 In particular, if you have configured your DNS for

 *.example.com to point to